 What is SPF and how does it work?

-SPF, or Sun Protection Factor, is a measure of how well a sunscreen protects against UVB rays.
-The SPF number indicates how long it will take for UVB rays to redden the skin when using the sunscreen compared to not using any sunscreen at all.
-For example, if it takes 10 minutes for your skin to redden without sunscreen, an SPF 30 sunscreen would theoretically protect your skin for 300 minutes.
+SPF, or Sun Protection Factor, is a measure of how well a sunscreen protects against the burning rays, mostly UVB but also a bit of UVA.
+The SPF number indicates how long it will take for UVR to just redden the skin when using the sunscreen compared to not using any sunscreen at all.
+For example, if it takes 10 minutes for your skin to redden without sunscreen, an SPF 30 sunscreen would theoretically protect your skin for 300 minutes, 10 x 30.

 Are all sunscreens created equal?

 Not all sunscreens are created equal.
 It's important to choose a broad-spectrum sunscreen that protects against both UVA and UVB rays.
 Additionally, water-resistant sunscreens are ideal for activities where you may be sweating or swimming.
-Remember to reapply sunscreen every two hours, or more frequently if you are sweating or swimming.
+Note even water resistant sunscreens vary in how long they last but US regulations only allow a sunscreen to state it is water resistant for 40 or 80 minutes, even if it lasts longer.

 Conclusion